SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

   of the load balancer.

 * Finally, the field `id` is the session id.
-You should be able to find that same session id embedded in the session cookie that is sent to the client.
+You should be able to find that the same session id is embedded in the session cookie the web server sends to the client.

 Now it's time to play a bit with what we did until now.

-Open JMeter and then open the script `tester.jmx` present in the root folder of the project and follow the instructions given in the following screenshot (Click on the image and then on RAW button to see the picture in full size.
+Open JMeter and then open the script `tester.jmx` present in the root directory of the project and follow the instructions given in the following screenshot (Click on the image and then on RAW button to see the picture in full size.
 Useful to read the text):

 ![JMeter](assets/img/jmeter.png)